Stuffed Poblano Pepper Recipe With Cream Sauce

 Chiles rellenos (literally, stuffed peppers) are a favorite with many people who enjoy Mexican food.
 Savory poblano peppers are roasted and stuffed with all manner of ingredients, though cheese and meat filled peppers tend to be the most popular varieties.
 Quite often, the peppers are battered and deep fried after stuffing, though this is by no means always the case.

-This particular chille relleno recipe avoids this step and instead presents the diner with a roasted pepper which is then baked and served with an onion cream sauce.
+This particular chile relleno recipe avoids this step and instead presents the diner with a roasted pepper which is then baked and served with an onion cream sauce.
 The stuffing in this recipe is Monterey Jack cheese, though you can use other varieties if you prefer.
 Admittedly, this is a dish which may be a little too heavy to have often, but it makes a great side dish when paired with something lighter or as a main course along with a salad, soup and some warm corn tortillas.

 The fact that this chile relleno is baked rather than deep fried makes it a little easier to prepare than many other chile relleno recipes.
 If you have never made any kind of stuffed peppers before, this recipe is a great place to start – it also makes things a bit less messy in the kitchen due to the omission of deep frying.

-Some people like to sprinkle fresh grated cheese over this dish before serving, while others will serve tortillas or even pasta on the side.
+Some people like to sprinkle fresh grated cheese over this dish before serving, while others will serve potatoes or even pasta on the side.
 Make it your way and you will be sure to enjoy the results of this delicious yet rather unusual south of the border dish.
 You can even make this for the kids, swapping the poblanos for bell peppers if you prefer a sweeter result.

 - 4 large, roasted and peeled Poblano peppers